 - Check out all the merchants BEFORE Midnight Madness (which is on Wednesday night of War week) so you know where you want to go.
-Go in daylight and make a note in your site book of the places you want to return to.
+Go in daylight and make a note of the places you want to return to.
 It’s easy to miss things in the dark.
 Many merchants offer bargains at Midnight Madness.

 - Volunteer for at least one shift of something: troll, royal retaining, the Pennsic Independent (newspaper), Kingdom gate guard, water bearer, list runner, Information Point, the Pennsic University, whatever.
 You’ll meet new people and be doing your part to help out.

-- Attend Opening Ceremonies, which are on the middle Saturday afternoon at 5pm, either near the Fort on the battlefield (or in the Great Hall if it’s rainy), and get there early to watch all the Kingdoms process in, many with singing or musical instruments like bagpipes, drums, or trumpets.
+- Attend Opening Ceremonies, which are on the middle Saturday afternoon at 5pm, either near the Fort on the battlefield or in the Great Hall if it’s rainy.
+Get there early to watch all the Kingdoms process in, many with singing or musical instruments like bagpipes, drums, or trumpets.
 It’s awe-inspiring.
 But bring a folding chair, because it takes a couple of hours.

 - Keep a positive outlook.
 Camping is hard on us couch potatoes, so think of it as an adventure and try to take discomfort and setbacks in stride.
 Be tolerant of noise and stupidity, especially at night, because there’ll be a lot of both.
 If someone’s annoying you, try being polite in your request first.
 You can always call Security to intervene later if polite discourse doesn’t work.
 Be forgiving of others who lose their cool.
 They’re hot and tired and thirsty and a little hung over, just like you.
 And be open to silliness as entertainment instead of annoyance.

 - Go up on Mount Eislinn to watch a battle (but beware of the cannons!), or just look at the surrounding countryside.
 It’s gorgeous.